Charcoal Toothpaste – Boon or Bane?

 Let’s take a closer look at charcoal-based tooth whitening.

 Charcoal in toothpaste?

-When many of us think about charcoal, we immediately think about an outside barbeque or perhaps art supplies.
+When many of us think about charcoal, we immediately think about an outside barbeque or art supplies.
 But there is a slightly different kind of charcoal that goes in food.

-Because activated charcoal has this absorptive quality, many new age and trendy products have begun to use it, claiming health benefits.
+Because activated charcoal has this absorptive quality, many new-age and trendy products have begun to use it, claiming health benefits.

-Charcoal toothpaste may temporarily whiten teeth, but primarily it is busy wearing the enamel off your teeth.
+Charcoal toothpaste may temporarily whiten teeth, but primarily, it is busy wearing the enamel off your teeth.

 As enamel abrades, it reveals the dentin beneath.
-Unfortunately, dentin is naturally yellow-coloured, so the only effect this has is to (possibly) remove surface stains that could safely be treated by Ria Family Dental while leaving you with permanently discoloured.
+Unfortunately, dentin is naturally yellow-coloured, so the only effect this has is to (possibly) remove surface stains that could safely be treated by Ria Family Dental while leaving you permanently discoloured.

 With the top layer of enamel gone and the softer dentin exposed, your teeth are less protected and can become sensitive to even slight changes in temperature.

 Abrasive materials like charcoal will likely do more harm than good, leaving permanent damage behind.

 As a final insult, studies have shown that charcoal-based toothpaste is extremely unlikely to contain fluoride, with less than 10% of charcoal-based toothpaste containing it.